holdenhewett/elizabeth-hewett.com/content/portfolio/acad-csmt-fx/index.md

 thumbnail: acad-csmt-fx/csmt-fx-cover.png
 ---

-You can also view and download the [drawings](Csmt-FX-Csmt.pdf "drawings").
+To see more pages and details, or to download this project see the [drawings](Csmt-FX-Csmt.pdf "drawings").